Heresy: Other religions

+In classical Hinduism, “heresy” and “heterodoxy” are conceptualized primarily through the categories of āstika and nāstika, which distinguish schools by their acceptance or rejection of specific authoritative principles (usually based on sacred scripture) rather than by adherence to a centralized creed.
+The decisive criterion in most traditions is acknowledgment of the Vedas as a valid revelatory source (śabda-pramāṇa) and, in many formulations, acceptance of a permanent self (ātman) and of karmic retribution.
+Systems such as Nyāya, Vaiśeṣika, Sāṅkhya, Yoga, Mīmāṃsā, and Vedānta are classified as āstika because they recognize Vedic authority, even while differing extensively in metaphysics and soteriology.
+Traditions such as Buddhism, Jainism, and Cārvāka are labeled nāstika, not in the sense of moral deviance but in the sense of methodologically rejecting Vedic revelation and certain associated doctrinal commitments.
+Because Hindu traditions lack a central ecclesiastical institution, these classifications are analytical rather than juridical; they function to delineate epistemic and ritual boundaries rather than to designate punishments.

 The act of using Church of Scientology techniques in a form different from that originally described by L. Ron Hubbard is referred to within Scientology as "squirreling" and is said by Scientologists to be high treason.
 The Religious Technology Center has prosecuted breakaway groups who have practiced Scientology outside the official Church without authorization.

 Although Zoroastrianism has had an historical tolerance for other religions, it also held sects like Zurvanism and Mazdakism heretical to its main dogma and has violently persecuted them, such as burying Mazdakians with their feet upright as "human gardens."
 In later periods Zoroastrians cooperated with Muslims to kill other Zoroastrians deemed heretical.